How to Make Perfect Basil Pesto

 While undoubtedly the most authentic way to prepare pesto is by hand with a pestle and mortar, to save time you could use a blender.
 Just make sure that you put the blades in the freezer for an hour beforehand and blend at a low speed in short bursts to ensure that the basil does not overheat and turn black.

 Pasta al Pesto Genovese – Pasta with Basil Pesto

 For the pesto:

 20 g pine nuts

 100 g green beans

 Bring a large pan of salted water to the boil.

-Drain the pasta, potatoes and beans, place in a large bowl and add the pesto.
-Mix everything together well then serve with an extra sprinkle of parmesan.
+Drain the pasta, potatoes, and beans, place in a large bowl and add the pesto.
+Mix everything together well, then serve with an extra sprinkle of parmigiano.